wangyeye66/5293FinalProj/README.md

 ### Copy this template (GitHub)

-- [ ] 1.
+- [:ballot_box_with_check:] 1.
 Click the green "Use this template" button above.
 DO NOT FORK THE REPO.
 Choose a descriptive name for your repo, such as "federalbudget" or "AIDSdeaths".
 (If you change your mind before you do any work, delete your new repo and start over.)

-- [ ] 2.
+- [:ballot_box_with_check:] 2.
 In the Description field, write: "Bookdown source files for IMLV final project".

 ### Set up Pages (GitHub)

-- [ ] 1.
+- [:ballot_box_with_check:] 1.
 On the home page of your repo, click Settings.
 Click the "Pages" section on the left.
 In the **Build and Deployment** section, set **Source** to "Deploy from a branch" (Classic Pages experience) and **Branch** to **main** with **/docs** folder.
 Click Save.
 Above the **Build and Deployment** section, a box will appear with your book's URL.
 Copy the URL.
 (Note that sometimes there is a delay until your book actually appears at that URL.
 If it doesn't appear after a few minutes, make a change and commit it to trigger a GitHub Pages build.)

-- [ ] 2.
+- [:ballot_box_with_check:] 2.
 Click the gear button near "About" on the home page of the repo and paste your book URL into the **Website** field that appears on the right.

 ### Copy the repo link (GitHub)

-- [ ] 1.
+- [:ballot_box_with_check:] 1.
 Click the green Code button and copy the link under HTTPS.
 It should have the format: `https://github.com/[USERNAME]/[REPO NAME].git`

 ### Clone the repo (RStudio)

-- [ ] 1.
+- [:ballot_box_with_check:] 1.
 Clone your new repo with *File, New Project..., Version Control, Git* in RStudio.
 You will need to paste the link from the previous step in the Repository URL box.

 ### Edit some key files (RStudio)

-- [ ] 1.
+- [:ballot_box_with_check:] 1.
 In `index.Rmd`, change YOUR TITLE HERE to your title.

-- [ ] 2.
+- [:ballot_box_with_check:] 2.
 In `index.Rmd`, change YOUR NAMES HERE to your names.

 - [ ] 3.
 In `_bookdown.yml`, change YOUR GITHUB USERNAME to your GitHub username in the two places it appears.